exoplatform/exo-documentation/docs/Administration.rst

 space before the binding**.

-If they are no more :ref:`bound users <boundUsers>` i.e. they don't belong to an another bound group, they resume their ability to leave space, and they become agin deletable by spaces managers, platform admnistrators and the space's owner.
+If they are no more :ref:`bound users <boundUsers>` i.e. they don't belong to an another bound group, they resume their ability to leave space, and they become again deletable by spaces managers, platform admnistrators and the space's owner.

 .. _SynchronizeBinding: